MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 You can block the use of AI Builder trial by disabling the **Allow unassigned credits** tenant setting in [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).
 If you disable this setting, the only way to perform AI Builder actions in an environment is if you assign credits to this environment.

-### I can't access custom prompts, prebuilt prompts, and Create text with GPT with my trial.
-What's happening?

-Custom prompts, prebuilt prompts, and Create text with GPT can't be used with an AI Builder trial.
-These features require paid AI Builder credit.

-To purchase AI Builder credits, go to [Get entitlement to AI Builder credits](https://go.microsoft.com/fwlink/?linkid=2239020).

 ### See also

 - [AI Builder licensing and credit management](credit-management.md)